Granny flats for rent: is it legal?

 There’s no doubt about it – renting out your granny flat can help you earn additional income.
 Just remember to be cautious.
 Before you construct your granny flat, seek approval from your local council.
 If your home has a pre-existing granny flat, ensure it’s compliant to today’s standards before you rent it out.

 If you need help navigating ever-changing rental legislation in your local area, find out more about our coaching services for private landlords.

 Advertise your granny flat for rent

 Have a compliant granny flat that’s just waiting for the right tenant?
 Fantastic.
-Claim your free professional property listing today.
+Claim your professional property listing today.
 When you advertise your granny flat with us, you can take advantage of the following benefits:

 - Easy process.
 Get your property listed in under 10 minutes